-We offer support help on all Apple Macs and all versions of macOS from 10.6 Snow Leopard to 10.12 Monterey.
+We offer support on all Apple Macs running macOS 10.6 Snow Leopard and higher.

-We also help you resolve Apple, Microsoft, Adobe, Google, and DropBox problems.
+We also help resolve Microsoft, Adobe, Google, and DropBox problems.

-Our Apple Support is comprehensive and covers slow, frozen, and unresponsive Macs, iCloud issues, email problems, virus and malware removal, Apple and general user issues.
+Our support is comprehensive and covers slow, frozen, and unresponsive Macs, iCloud issues, email problems, virus and malware removal, Apple and general user issues.
 We also provide Mac maintenance advice, help and responsive follow-up service.
 Click to learn more about Mac support.

 We’re available 7 days a week from 8:00 am to 8:00 pm for service and come directly to your home or business to help with your Mac.